carlos-chiale/carlos-chiale/README.md

 #### **About me**

 - 🖥️  For front-end: React

-- 📱  For mobile React Native
+- 📱  For mobile: React Native

 - 🌎   Experience with geographic information systems.